FarzanehCS/neural-/README.md

 # A simple sample for "Neural Networks and Deep Learning"

+# Notice These codes are written before I mastered Numpy better and so I might edit them ASAP.#

 This is a sample implementaion of the "Neural Networks and Deep Learning".
 The Neural-networks-and-deep-learning package is the very basic implementation and the Neural_Network_Scikit package is the Neural Networks and Deep Learning implementation using scikit_learn and